palu3492/marketplace-web-app/README.md

     * new_listing.html - A form for creating a new listing.
 The user creating a listing inputs in the title, price, condition, description, and any images of the product they're selling.
     * user.html - Displays all the information about a user: name, profile image, location, when they were online last, link to message them, and a map showing their location.
-Also, all the listings they authored are shown.
+Also, all the listings they authored and their favorites are shown.
     * edit_profile.html - A form for editing information about the logged-in user.
 A user can update their email, name, city, and state.
     * message.html - A form for sending a message to another user.
 Input a subject and message and an email